rust-lang/rustc-dev-guide/src/debuginfo/testing.md

 # The `repr` directive

 > [!IMPORTANT]
-> As of July 2026, this command is only supported by LLDB.
-GDB support is planned, but
+> As of <!-- date check --> September 2026, this command is only supported for LLDB and GDB.
-> has not been implemented.
-It is unclear whether this directive will ever be suited for use with
+> It is unclear whether this directive will ever be suited for use with CDB.
-> CDB.

 In short, `$DEBUGGER-repr` commands are desugared to: